Denny-Meyer/IronHack_mid_term_real_state_regression/presentation/presentation_notes.md

 What impacts the prices?
-Does the below features impact the price: waterfront-Denny
+Does the below features impact the price:
+- waterfront-Denny
-Location-Denny
+- Location-Denny
-Grade-Denny
+- Grade-Denny
-condition-Denny
+- condition-Denny
-year built-Srini
+- year built-Srini
-sqft living-Srini
+- sqft living-Srini
-year_renovated-Srini
+- year_renovated-Srini
-seasonality (which months have higher sales and better prices?)-Srini
+- seasonality (which months have higher sales and better prices?)-Srini

- findings:
+ >findings:
+ >
- Based on the regression model with the R2 of 0.86, we conclude that the below features drives the price in the
+ >Based on the regression model with the R2 of 0.86, we conclude that the below features drives the
+ >
+ >price in the

-- map avg_price, location
+>- map avg_price, location

 Options to showcase a house prediction:
 1. Jy Notebook calculation.
 Input and output in the same file or notebook